 A fee may be charged to defray the cost of administering and grading a proficiency exam.
 The student is responsible for paying any fees that are charged.

-CHINESE PROFICIENCY TESTING: This exam is available year-round.
-It serves solely to fulfill the General Education language requirement and does not give you a course placement.
+CHINESE PROFICIENCY TESTING: This exam serves solely to fulfill the General Education language requirement and does not give you a course placement.
 It is offered online at the Testing Center and consists of listening comprehension, reading comprehension, and essay writing.
 (Speaking is optional and does not count towards your final score.)
 To pass, you must do well in all three sections.
 Strong performance in one area does not compensate for weak performance in another.
 To schedule an appointment, contact Melissa Minarik at the Testing Center at least 5 business days before your desired test date.

 IF YOUR LANGUAGE IS NOT LISTED ABOVE: